ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/windowsperf_sampling_cpython/_index.md

     - Use WindowsPerf with native Windows on Arm workload
     - Grasp basics of sampling
     - Explore WindowsPerf command line
-    - Build CPython from sources
+    - Build CPython from sources for Windows on Arm ARM64 target

 prerequisites:
     - Windows on Arm desktop or development machine